kaspermunch/PopulationGenomicsCourse/Exercises/Fstatistics/README.md

   ggplot(aes(x=Indiv,y=missing)) + geom_col() + coord_flip()
 ```

-As you can see individual `ERR1025639` is an outlier so we want to remove that individual from the analyses.
+As you can see, individual `ERR1025639` is an outlier, so we want to remove that individual from the analyses.
 ```r
 d <- d %>% filter(Indiv!="ERR1025639")
 ```